-Welcome to the National Bread Museum of Grain-Baking-Bread Culture's
+Welcome to the National Bread Museum of Grain-Baking-Bread Culture

 So in order to give you, the reader, a "jump ahead" at a quicker pace, so you don't have to put in all the time of trying to research & find all of the following "subject" website sources, I've put together this RESOURCE INDEX page.
-If I find more, or people provide additional info they know of (email me at: breadmuseum@aol.com), I'll add it in.
+If I find more, or people provide additional info they know of (email me at: breadmuseum@aol.com), and if it's relative to this NBM project, I'll add it in.
 (P.S.
 But at this time I am not including Blogs & websites of home bakers & those who are primarily online with "recipes."
 There are 100s!
 Could be 1,000s!!
 Some might be included as there is time if there is a lot of educational teaching provided.)

 the National Bread Museum of Grain-Baking-Bread Culture (NBM)